 TIDI vector winds are provided over a certain geographic location and time with a vertical resolution of 2.5 km between 70-120 km.
 Firstly, we remove all zonal and meridional wind measurements that exceed 120 m/s.
 In the next step, we bin the data in longitude, latitude, and time.
 We prepare a spatial grid with 30° longitude and 10° latitude bins.
-Furthermore, we average all measurements that fall within each longitude and latitude bin for each hour using all orbits within \pm 30 days to ensure the sampling of all local times for each spatial and temporal bin.
+Furthermore, we average all measurements that fall within each longitude and latitude bin for each hour using all orbits within ±30 days to ensure the sampling of all local times for each spatial and temporal bin.
 Additionally, we calculate the geophysical variance and number of accepted observations with each bin.
 Both quantities turn out to be useful for further quality measures in our comparison.

 Figure 2.
-Comparison of TIDI and MR winds. left panels.
-Number of successful TIDI measurements of the time of the day and altitude with the longitude and latitude bin where the MR is located. central panels: TIDI zonal and meridional daily composite winds, respectively. right panels: Zonal and meridional daily composite MR winds for Collm.
+Comparison of TIDI and MR winds.
+Left panel: Number of successful TIDI measurements of the time of the day and altitude with the longitude and latitude bin where the MR is located. central panels: TIDI zonal and meridional daily composite winds, respectively. right panels: Zonal and meridional daily composite MR winds for Collm.

 For the TIDI and MR wind comparison, we use the longitude/latitude bin of the TIDI winds where the MR is located.
-If several MRs are within one bin, we performed only one comparison: in the case of the Nordic Meteor Radar Cluster we choose chose the one at Tromsoe for our comparison.
+If several MRs are within one bin, we performed only one comparison: in the case of the Nordic Meteor Radar Cluster we chose the one at Tromsoe for our comparison.
 We computed hourly composites for both instruments.
 Figure 2 shows the comparison of zonal and meridional winds for the Collm MR and TIDI for January.
-The left upper panel represents the number of TIDI measurements for each altitude and time based_time_based_on the 60-day composites.
+The left upper panel represents the number of TIDI measurements for each altitude and time-based on the 60-day composites.
 The horizontal and vertical red lines label the area with the highest number of measurements.
-The central and right upper panels show the resultant
+The central and right upper panels show the resultant altitude-time zonal winds for TIDI and the MR at Collm.
+Zonal winds exhibit a prominent semidiurnal tide and show similarities between both data sets, which is typical for the winter months at the mid-latitudes (Stober et al., 2021b).